loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 }
 ```

-{% include note.html content="A key value of 1 specifies ascending order, and -1 specifies descending order." %}
+{% include note.html content="A key value of 1 specifies ascending order, and -1 specifies descending order.
+" %}

 If you don't need to specify any options, you can use a shortened form: